 Software tools: Figma, Sketch, Jira, InVision, Principle, Adobe Illustrator, Adobe Photoshop, Affinity Designer, Drupal, Visual Studio Code, Git, Monster Insights, Google Forms, Google Analytics…

 Every design process involves a methodology to obtain the best outcomes.
 We as designers rely on solid and iterative methodologies such as Design Thinking.
 This way we get to understand the problem to be solved and provide the best possible solutions, testing, changing, failing, rethinking, improving…

 My role in this ambitious project was to help ideate and design a web portal that would bring together all kind of scientific and technologic courses and resources.
-Its main purpose was to make it easy for its users to manage and find all this information, at any time, from any device.
+Its main purpose was to make it easy to manage and find all this information, at any time, from any device.

 This portal was intended to be a central hub for information related to training courses, with an option to provide information in other activity areas in the future.
 The site would also feature e-learning materials on various topics of interest to industry, using infographics, illustrations, videos, animations and texts.

-While this project was primarily intended to serve as a platform for scientific courses and resources, it should have the potential to be a repository for all the courses and workshops taught and developed in various programmes.
+While this project was primarily intended to serve as a platform for scientific courses and resources, it should have the potential to be a repository for all the courses and workshops taught and developed in various platforms.

 - One Product Manager